Sidharath/basicApp/README.md

 # basicApp

-# @Author
-This is basic application developed for the AppDirect intergartio challenge
+This is basic application developed for the AppDirect intergration challenge

 technologyUSed
-1. Tomcat 7.0
+1. tomcat 7.0
 2. Java 7